hamzaabamboo/workspace/README.md

 # Workspace

 Application that boost your productivity by providing real-time content sharing that you could use between devices.
 Universally available as Progressive Web App (PWA).
-Powered by Typescript, GraphQL and Angular
+Powered by Typescript, GraphQL, Angular and lots of magic (code generation)

 ## Features

 - Trello-ish cards
 - Real-time content sharing (Files, Text, Images)
 - Cool
+- **Strongly typed Full-Stack**

 ## Development